-What is a growth reference?
+13.1.1 What is a growth reference?

 A growth reference describes the variation of an anthropometric measurement within a group of individuals.
-A reference is a tool for grouping and analyzing data and provides a common basis for comparing populations.1
+A reference is a tool for grouping and analyzing data and provides a common basis for comparing populations.

 A well known type of reference is the age-conditional growth diagram.
-The traditional height-for-age (HfA) diagram shows how height varies both within and across age.
-Figure 11.1 is the official Dutch diagram of height and weight for Dutch boys aged 1-21 years.^{2,3} In the HfA diagram, the vertical distance of shaded area in the graph delineates the variation in heights between -2 and +2 standard deviations (SD).
-The interval between the -2 and +2 SD curves contains about 95.4 percent of all individuals of the same age in the reference sample.
+The traditional Height-for-Age (HfA) diagram shows how height varies both within and across age.
+Figure 13.1 is the official Dutch diagram of height and weight for Dutch boys aged 1-21 years., In the HfA diagram, the vertical distance of shaded area in the graph delineates the variation in heights between -2 and +2 standard deviations (SD).
+The interval between the -2 and +2 SD curves contains about 95.4% of all individuals of the same age in the reference sample.
 The graph at the top displays the variation of weight as a function of height.
-For reasons that will be discussed in the section 'Detection of growth disorders' on p.
-XX, the shaded area is chosen here between the -1 and +1 SD curves.
+For reasons that will be discussed in section 13.7, the shaded area is chosen here between the -1 and +1 SD curves.

-Anthropometry is an extraordinary good tool for gauging health and well-being in both individuals and in populations.4 Height and weight are cheap and easy to measure, and provide an almost universal appraisal for assessing children's well-being.
+Anthropometry is an extraordinary good tool for gauging health and well-being in both individuals and in populations.
+Height and weight are cheap and easy to measure, and provide an almost universal appraisal for assessing children's well-being.
 Height is one of the very few positive health indicators.
 A secular shift in height is a sensitive indicator of socio-economic and socio-medical changes, and thus allows comparisons of the health status of different populations.
-In fact, secular shifts in height may provide a better and more relevant measure for the detection and evaluation of possible changes in living conditions than such vague concepts as 'income per capita' and 'national product'.5 Weight is clearly relevant for evaluating both undernutrition and obesity.
+In fact, secular shifts in height may provide a better and more relevant measure for the detection and evaluation of possible changes in living conditions than such vague concepts as 'income per capita' and 'national product'.
+Weight is clearly relevant for evaluating both under-nutrition and obesity.
 Both are important problems on a global level.
 Besides height and weight, many other useful anthropometric measures exist, but the present chapter will concentrate on height, weight and derivates thereof.

-Uses of growth references
+13.1.2 Uses of growth references

 Growth references are useful at both the population and the individual level.
 At the population level, growth references can assist in estimating prevalence, in determining causes of disease, in identifying groups at risk, in monitoring trends, and in evaluating the effects of interventions.
-On the individual level, growth references are indispensable tools for screening, diagnosis, monitoring and prognosis of growth-related diseases.6 Table 11.1 provides an overview of typical questions that one might ask from growth references.
+On the individual level, growth references are indispensable tools for screening, diagnosis, monitoring and prognosis of growth-related diseases.
+Table 13.1 provides an overview of typical questions that one might ask from growth references.
 In addition to these health-related applications, growth references are also needed in ergonomic design, for deriving safety guidelines, for establishing appropriate matches between garment size and the client population, for determining construction requirements, and so on.